During the programme

 Mandatory and elective courses year 2

-In the third year you can start the work placement or your Profiling Space in the semester of your choice.
+In the third year you can start “My Internship” or your Profiling Space in the semester of your choice.
 We encourage students to spend a part of this year in a non-native environment, to develop your global mindset and intercultural skills.

 One semester is devoted to your minor.
 You may study at one of our 70+ foreign partner universities or any Dutch university, including Hogeschool Utrecht.
 Whatever you choose to do, this year, you experience new cultures and truly learn what it's like to work in international creative business.

-In your final year you will learn to deal with complex problems in creative business independently, by using all the competences you developed on bachelor level.
+In your final year you will learn to deal with complex problems independently, by using all the competences you developed throughout your CB journey.
 In the first block you will practice this in smaller courses.
-After that you will work for several blocks on a major project, your Graduation Journey.
-In this project you will analyse a problem, design a research approach and execute the research, develop a prototype for a solution and pitch this to a real client from the creative business.
-Next to that you will gradually build your own professional profile, to prepare you for the transition to your professional life after graduation.
+After that, you will work on your Graduation Project.
+In this project you will analyse a real business case, identify the real problem, design a research methodology to develop a prototype-based solution which you will pitch to your client and examiner.
+By year 4, you will be able to build your own professional profile, and ready to transition to your professional life.

 • Professional Identity